Corporate Body

 Summary

-Mineragraphic Investigation was originally part of the CSIR and was established in 1921.
-It continued operations after the CSIR became the CSIRO.
-In 1966 Mineragraphic Investigation ceased to exist as an independent entity, becoming part of the Division of Applied Mineralogy.
+Mineragraphic Investigations was established in 1921 as an activity of the Commonwealth Institute of Science and Industry (1920-1925).
+It continued operations under the Council for Scientific and Industrial Research (CSIR) and then CSIRO (1949-).
+In 1966 Mineragraphic Investigation ceased to exist as an independent entity, becoming part of the CSIRO Division of Applied Mineralogy.

 Timeline